egel/egel.github.io/_posts/2016-02-25-moving-from-wordpress-to-pelican.md

 ## Objective of frameworks

 IMHO Wordpress is great for PR guys, not for programmers/hackers.
-PR guys usually want to quickly upload news with few sample photos, and they use for it some [WYSIWYG][wiki-WYSIWYG] HTML editors like [TinyMCE][tinymce-webpage] or [CKEditor][ckeditor-webpage].
+PR guys usually want to quickly upload news with few sample photos, and they use for it some [WYSIWYG][wiki-wysiwyg] HTML editors like [TinyMCE][tinymce-webpage] or [CKEditor][ckeditor-webpage].
 These editors can be really "smart" and do an amazing job - saving text with HTML conventions, but after some time you will realize that this kind of making content may not suites you, your idea of writing, which was in my case.

 I hope I would not say lie to you that programmers, web admins or hackers really loved Markdown syntax - I loved it.
 It has a very clean and simple syntax, which can allow you to focus on making some content and do not concern anything else (your content will always have the same generated HTML code).
 Markdown power is especially visible for blogs and basic documentation (like simple README files) where you can mainly focus on content with some basic graphics which illustrate the whole content.

 In time I realize that kind of magic what those WYSYWIG live editors are making is not for me, not for my profession - programmer.
 But here not profession is important, but the care about the code you are writing, and that is why programmers and hackers find in those web pages generators a true ally.